and-kal/Windows-93-icons/README.md

 # Windows 93 icons

-a collection of icons used on the great great great [https://www.windows93.net/](Windows 93 website) by jankenpopp and Zombectro
+a collection of icons used on the great great great [Windows 93 website](https://www.windows93.net/) by jankenpopp and Zombectro